Joystream/joystream/storage-node/README.md

   $ storage-node leader:set-replication

 OPTIONS
-  -a, --activeOnly             Only take active buckets into account when calculating replication rate and updating bags -b, --batchSize=batchSize    [default: 100] Number of extrinsics to send in a single utility.batch call -h, --help                   show CLI help
+  -a, --[no-]activeOnly        Only take active buckets into account when calculating replication rate and updating bags -b, --batchSize=batchSize    [default: 100] Number of extrinsics to send in a single utility.batch call -h, --help                   show CLI help
   -k, --keyFile=keyFile        Path to key file to add to the keyring.